Central Heat Pump Water Heater Load Flexibility

 Affordability

 This agreement advances a control technology that can reduce and shift the building's peak electric load, while improving system efficiency.
-Assuming 5 percent of existing multifamily buildings adopt the TSC technology in 10 years, the estimated annual electricity bill reduction for customers is $5.6 million with an estimated annual peak demand reduction of 18 MW and annual electricity use reduction of 15.6 GWh.
+Assuming 5 percent of existing multifamily buildings adopt the LOCUS technology in 10 years, the estimated annual electricity bill reduction for customers is $5.6 million with an estimated annual peak demand reduction of 18 MW and annual electricity use reduction of 15.6 GWh.

 Subrecipients